-In major blow, EU bans imports of most Russian oil
+In big bid to punish Moscow, EU bans most Russia oil imports

 That exception was demanded by Hungarian Prime minister Viktor Orban, who made it clear that he could only support the new sanctions if his country’s oil supply security was guaranteed.
 Hungary gets more than 60% of its oil from Russia, much of it through the Soviet-era Druzhba pipeline.

 The EU estimated that would mean around 90% of Russian oil is banned by the end of the year.
-That figure includes a ban on all Russian oil delivered by sea — which accounts for two-thirds of the EU’s imports — plus a decision by Germany and Poland to stop using oil from the northern branch of the Druzhba pipeline.
+That figure includes a ban on all Russian oil delivered by sea — which accounts for two-thirds of the EU’s imports from Russia — plus a decision by Germany and Poland to stop using oil from the northern branch of the Druzhba pipeline.

 The sanctions package must still be finalized in coming days — and the leaders said the exemption for crude delivered by pipeline will be reviewed “as soon as possible,” though they did not specify when.

-The compromise laid bear the increasing difficulty of reaching consensus among EU leaders when important national interests are in play — and the ways in which Hungary has emerged as thorn in the bloc’s side.
+The compromise laid bare the increasing difficulty of reaching consensus among EU leaders when important national interests are in play — and the ways in which Hungary has emerged as thorn in the bloc’s side.

 But despite the struggles, the sanctions package — the sixth targeting Russia’s invasion of Ukraine — was agreed in about a month, quite quickly for 27 countries with very different national interests.